roman-gravit/Patterns/patterns.md

 ### 5. Composite (Object Tree)

-Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.
+Composite is a structural design pattern that lets you **compose objects into tree structures** and then work with these structures as if they were individual **objects**.

 NOTE: Using the Composite pattern makes sense only when the core model of your app can be represented as a tree.